-Announcing the fifth UK & Ireland Certificate in Sexological Bodywork™
+Announcing the sixth UK & Ireland Certificate in Sexological Bodywork™

-Professional Training in Somatic Sex Education with Kian de la Cour, Katie Sarra & Joseph Kramer presented by the Sea School of Embodiment in collaboration with the Institute of Somatic Sexology
+Professional Training in Somatic Sex Education with Kian de la Cour & Katie Sarra presented by the Sea School of Embodiment in collaboration with the Institute of Somatic Sexology

 Certified Sexological Bodyworkers (CSB) and Certified Somatic Sex Educators (CSSE - the second year level) are professionals supporting individuals, couples and groups to learn to direct their own erotic development, learn about their bodies, sex and sexuality, or work through sexual issues or concerns.